-- Advanced technical skills and research experience in material selection, testing and design, materials engineering, device fabrication, smart materials and mechanic of materials. - A flexible graduate program where professionals from industry can customize their graduate studies, which can be completed within an attractive time-frame from the employers. - An interdisciplinary program where faculty and students of various science and engineering departments can participate, conduct research and learn from each other. - Well-prepared MSE faculty, making UPRM even more effective in academic research and community service in a high demand, high profile and well-funded field.
+- Advanced technical skills and research experience in material selection, testing and design, materials engineering, device fabrication, electronic materials, among others. - A flexible graduate program where professionals from industry can customize their graduate studies, which can be completed within an attractive time-frame from the employers. - An interdisciplinary program where faculty and students of various science and engineering departments can participate, conduct research and learn from each other. - Well-prepared MSE faculty, making UPRM even more effective in academic research and community service in a high demand, high profile and well-funded field.